tweichle/California-Trail-Finder/README.md

 - This program creates the MySQL database for managing data tables that will be created.

 (1) Get City URLs from States.py
-- This program accesses the California cities URL, webscrapes the URL associated with each city, and inserts the data into a table in the database.
+- This program accesses the California cities URL, webscrapes the URL and other info associated with each city, and inserts the data into a table in the database.

 (2) Get Trail URLs from Cities.py
-- This program accesses each of the California city URLs, webscrapes the URL associated with each trail in the city, and inserts the data into a table in the database.
+- This program accesses each of the California city URLs, webscrapes the URL and other info associated with each trail in the city, and inserts the data into a table in the database.

 (3) Get Trail Info from Trail URLs.py
 - This program accesses each of the California trail URLs, webscrapes the trail information associated with each trail, and inserts the data into a table in the database.